usc-isi-i2/DSCI-510-Fall-2024/README.md

-# DSCI-510-Fall-2023

-## Getting Started
+# DSCI-510-Fall-2023 - Getting Started

-This section lists the things required to get started with programming in python.
+This document explains the things required to get started with programming in python.

-### Install Conda
+## Create a Github account

+All students should have a github account, use [this](https://github.com/signup) link to sign up for a new account in case you already do not have one.

+## Conda: Installation and Virtual Environment setup

 [For Windows](https://docs.conda.io/projects/conda/en/latest/user-guide/install/windows.html)